xpander-ai/coding-agent/README.md

-# Agent Coder
+# Agent Coding

 A secure AI coding assistant that can clone, edit, and push changes to git repositories.

 ## Overview

-Agent Coder is a Python-based AI agent that provides secure code manipulation capabilities.
+Agent Coding is a Python-based AI agent that provides secure code manipulation capabilities.
 It uses Claude 3.7 Sonnet through AWS Bedrock to understand user requests and execute coding tasks in an isolated sandbox environment.
 The agent can clone repositories, create or modify files, and commit changes back to a repository.

 ## Features